Life Lines

 Press Against The Outer Thigh

-There is a seal over the edging of the cap you may have to twist and pull cap off, once the cap has been removed hold firmly in the centre of your hand.
+There is a seal over the edging of the cap.
+You may have to twist and pull the cap off.
+Once the cap has been removed, hold firmly in the centre of your hand.

 Press Against The Outer Thigh